sass/sass/doc-src/SASS_CHANGELOG.md

 * Add support for the `q` unit, representing one quarter of a millimeter.

+* Mitigate a race condition when multiple threads are using the same `Sass::Plugin` object at once.

 ## 3.4.19 (09 October 2015)

 * Sass numeric equality now better handles float-point errors.
 Any